mdn/content/files/en-us/web/javascript/reference/errors/regex_invalid_range_in_character_class/index.md

 {{jsSidebar("Errors")}}

-The JavaScript exception "invalid range in character class" occurs
+The JavaScript exception "invalid range in character class" occurs when a [character class](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Character_class) in a regular expression uses a range, but the start of the range is greater than the end.

 ## Message